'Cancer hero' Blair Vining can finally put his feet up

 "You don't get everything you wish for at Christmas but this is a real step forward into making change so this is really positive," Vining told the Herald.

-Speaking to the Herald just moments after today's announcement, Vining said he could finally put his feet up, have a rest and look back at all they had accomplished.
+Speaking to the Herald just moments after today's announcement, Vining said he could finally have a rest and look back at all they had accomplished.

 "We can't wait to ring the girls and tell them the great news."